CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 <iframe width="280" height="155"srcdoc="https://www.youtube.com/embed/VebHTUonOSs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Login to SD Desktop is possible with identity federation systems (Haka, Virtu or with CSC Login at:
+Login to SD Desktop is possible with identity federation systems (Haka, Virtu or with CSC Login) at:

 [**https://sd-desktop.csc.fi**](https://sd-desktop.csc.fi)

 from any modern web-browser.

 After entering your username and passworod, you need to  **verify your identity** (or Multi factor Authentication, MFA) by entering the verification **code** provided via the mobile application.
 For specific guidance regarding the verification step, see the (MFA paragraph)[../../accounts/mfa.md#multi-factor-authentication], under the Account section on the CSC user guide.

+!!!
+Note:
+    Login via Elixir or Life Science is currently not available.
+We are working to re-enable it as soon as possible.